HarshitPatil/Python-mini-projects/README.md

 1.github_webscraping

-In this project I write some code to get profile image of user. user name is a command line input.
+In this project I write some code to get profile image of user, user name is a command line input.

 2. Bulk_file_renamer